Contact:

 I bought a Nikon D90 in December 2008 and felt like a Scientologist who had just had his appendix taken out.
 Naturally I did a film/digital comparison shortly after, taking exactly the same picture of a brick building façade with the same zoom lens, first with my Nikon F4 on ISO 160 Kodak Portra film (said to have the finest film grain of all time), then another zoomed back to get the same coverage on the D90’s smaller digital sensor.
 Not so surprisingly, the digital image is noticeably sharper than the negative I scanned at 4,000 dpi.

 In December 2012 I bought a Nikon D600 after jealously watching advances in technology for four years.
 A new version of your camera will indeed be better, but not that much better: It’s better to skip generations.
 The D600 presents all kinds of advantages as compared to my previous camera: Naturally it has twice the resolution at 24 megapixels; image quality is surprising good at very high sensitivities, ISO 3200 looks better than ISO 1600 on the D90; it’s only a little bit bigger and heavier than the D90 (unlike the D800), which is important to me because I take many pictures and portraits with the flash off-camera; and above all, it has a full frame sensor!
-Rediscovering the 50 mm fixed focal length lens I bought in 1998 was a pleasure because it frames like it always did with my film cameras, and my 12–24 mm zoom is that much wider.
+Rediscovering the 50 mm fixed focal length lens I bought in 1998 was a pleasure because it frames like it always did with my film cameras and my 12–24 mm zoom is that much wider.
 Over the four preceding years I had bought just one DX lens (usable with the APS-C sensor only) and that one I purchased only because it was on sale new at a ridiculously low price, new.

 The end of an era